Alvin Daniels

-Alvin Kevin Daniels (born 10 February 1994) is a Dutch professional footballer of Guianese descent who plays as winger.
+Alvin Kevin Daniels (born 10 February 1994) is a Surinamese professional footballer who plays as winger.
 He formerly played for FC Twente, FC Dordrecht and SC Cambuur.
 He was born in Paramaribo, Suriname.

 Club career

 On 29 January 2021, he signed a contract with Italian club Como until the end of the 2020–21 season.

 International career

 In 2014, Daniels was selected for the Netherlands national under-21 football team.
 However, it was later discovered that he did not have Dutch nationality, and thus was ineligible to represent the Netherlands.
 He remained eligible to represent France as part of the French Guiana national football team.